qut-dmrc/encrypt_all_the_things/presentation.md

 ## What is a secure messenger?

-* encrypts message end-to-end per default
+* encrypts message end-to-end per default (i.e. messages are only readable by sender and recipient, not by the message service provider)
-* **explicitly** does not store activity records (metadata)
+* explicitly does not store activity records (metadata)
 * is open source
-* optional: has self-destructing messages
+* optional: has self-destructing messages (i.e. messages are deleted on both ends after a pre-defined timespan)

-Note:
-FIXME: define end-to-end, self-destructing

 ----